davidthings/jebrish/README.md

 Future useful variations:

 - **minxgraphics** - minimal extension to `mingraphics` that also has Xwayland (And hence glxgears!)
-- **basic** - configuration with a non-volatile file system, Wayland / Weston graphics, and WiFi.

 BuildRoot updates and bug fixes should be brought into this fork as they appear and can be tested.